The German-Turkish Recruitment Agreement 60 years on | DW | 05.10.2021

 Today's generation of young men and women with Turkish roots has a more pluralistic approach to identity than what Burak Yilmaz remembers from the 1980s and 1990s: "The fourth generation is hungry.
 They want more responsibility.
 They say: this is our country, too!"

 So, what happened to exclusion?
 And discrimination?
 What does Yilmaz say?
-Intriguingly, after being abused on election day, the man who was after all born in Duisburg registered a formal complaint.
-He was told that the official in question would in the future no longer be asked to work on polling day.
+Intriguingly, after being abused on election day, the Duisburg native registered a formal complaint.
+He was told that the official in question would no longer be asked to work on polling day in the future.
 "And then," he adds: "I offered to be a volunteer for the next election day."
 So it looks like in the future Burak Yilmaz will find himself ticking off names in the electoral register.

 This article was translated from German.